MOVACT/voteswiper-api/API.md

 ### Fetch Parties

-Fetches parties for an election as well as their answers
+Fetches parties for an election as well as their answers.

 **URL** : `/parties`